azerion/bluestack-sdk-ios/upgrading.md

 # upgrading SDK

+## Upgrading to 2.7.1

+- use new GoogleMobileAds 7.23.0 version [GoogleMobileAds.framework]
+- use new Flurry 8.2.1 version [libFlurryAds] , [libFlurry]
+- use new BeaconForStoreSDK 2.2.12 version [BeaconForStoreSDK.framework]

 ## Upgrading to 2.7

 - Since BeaconForStoreSDK isnt available by default while using cocoapods, you will need to change mngads's pod line to this: